 Before setting up a WFOE, it is necessary that the Articles of the WFOE clearly state which organ has the right to appoint which position.

 Furthermore, the Articles need to clarify other points, such as:

-The above said can be subject to local regulations depending on where the WFOE is to be set up.
-For example, a WFOE is to be set up in Shanghai may be subject to different regulations than one to be set up in Beijing.
+For example, a WFOE that is to be established in Shanghai may be subject to different regulations than one that is to be established in Beijing.
 Therefore, it is recommendable to appoint a local lawyer prior to the setup to avoid mistakes that may be difficult to correct.